 Each of the different attribution models has its own advantages and disadvantages.
 Here are some of the pros and cons of the most common attribution models:

-• Disadvantages: the last-click model does not consider the other touchpoints in the customer journey, so it may not provide a complete picture of how different marketing channels contribute to conversions.
+- Disadvantages: it does not consider the other touchpoints in the customer journey.
+So, it may not provide a complete picture of how different marketing channels contribute to conversions.

 Final Thoughts